danielsilva2017/app-monitor/README.md

 * "Vista por processos" now uses the new version of the Api ( attribute index) to correctly choose the container (more testing will be needed)
 * Small bug corrections UI
 * Pod view still limited
+* Modal shows on filter mode

 [![CircleCI](https://img.shields.io/badge/version-1.0.3-blue)]()

-App-monitor is a web server that allows you to track what is happening  in your Kubernetes infrastructure.
-It wss written in Vue js and uses a modify version of NeoVis to handle the connection and visualization of the neo4j database.
+App-monitor is a web server that allows you to track what is happening  in your Kubernetes infrastructure using sysquery.
+It was written in Vue js and uses a modify version of NeoVis to handle the connection and visualization of the neo4j database.
 To use app-monitor you need to have also with the same environment:

 - [x] YamlChanger - API to connect app-monitor to your Kubernetes Infrastructure